Afternoon thundershowers expected in some areas

 Sea areas:

-The sea area extending from Colombo to Kankesanturai via Puttalam can be fairly rough at times.
+The sea area extending from Colombo to Kankesanturai via Puttalam and in the sea areas extending from Hambantota to Pottuvil can be fairly rough at times.
 Other sea areas around the island will be moderate.